Methodology: How This Site Tracks Propane Prices

 - Week ending: 30 March 2026

 - Current data window: off-season, EIA's weekly survey runs October through March.
-The next weekly update is 7 October 2026; the next monthly off-season update is the second Monday of May 2026.
+The next weekly update is expected in October 2026.

 Forecast page exception